-In July 2006, the Monitory of Construction, the National Development and Reform Commission (the "NDRC"), the PBOC, the State Administration for Industry and Commerce, or the SAIC, and the SAFE, issued the Opinions on Regulating the Entry and Administration of Foreign Investment in the Real Estate Market, amended on August 19, 2015, which impose significant requirements on foreign investment in the PRC real estate sector.
-For instance, these opinions set forth requirements for the procedures to set up a foreign-invested real estate enterprise (the "FIREE") and the thresholds for a FIREE to borrow domestic or overseas loans.
+In July 2006, the Monitory of Construction, the NDRC, the PBOC, the State Administration for Industry and Commerce, or the SAIC, and the SAFE, issued the Opinions on Regulating the Entry and Administration of Foreign Investment in the Real Estate Market, amended on August 19, 2015, which impose significant requirements on foreign investment in the PRC real estate sector.
+For instance, these opinions set forth requirements for the procedures to set up a foreign-invested real estate enterprise, or the FIREE, and the thresholds for a FIREE to borrow domestic or overseas loans.
 In addition, since June 2007, a FIREE approved by local authorities is required to file such approvals with the MOFCOM or its provincial branches.
 We cannot assure that any FIREE that we establish, or whose registered capital we increase, will be able to complete the filing procedures with MOFCOM in time or otherwise fully comply with those specific requirements set for FIREEs.

 The regulatory restrictions imposed on foreign investment in real estate projects has been and continues to be evolving.
 Currently, on March 15, 2019, the National People's Congress adopted the Foreign Investment Law of the PRC, or the FIL, which became effective on January 1, 2020.
 The FIL grants national treatment to foreign invested entities, except for those foreign invested entities that operate in industries deemed to be either "restricted" or "prohibited" in a "negative list".
-On June 30, 2019, the MOFCOM and the NDRC promulgated the Special Administrative Measures on the Access of Foreign Investment (Negative List) (2019 Edition), or the 2019 Negative List, which took effect on July 30, 2019, which provide there are no specific restrictions for foreign investment in the real estate industry.
-However, as the FIL has not specified the 2019 Negative List is "negative list" under the FIL, it is still unclear as to whether the "negative list" under the FIL will differ from the 2019 Negative List and impose other restrictions or limitations on foreign investment in real estate projects.
+On December 28, 2021, the MOFCOM and the NDRC promulgated the Special Administrative Measures on the Access of Foreign Investment (Negative List) (2021 Edition), or the 2021 Negative List, which took effect on January 1, 2022, which provide there are no specific restrictions for foreign investment in the real estate industry.